John Clare: Middle life

-On 16 March 1820 Clare married Martha ("Patty") Turner, a milkmaid, in the Church of St Peter and St Paul in Great Casterton.
+On 16 March 1820, Clare married Martha ("Patty") Turner, a milkmaid, in the Church of St Peter and St Paul in Great Casterton.
 An annuity of 15 guineas from the Marquess of Exeter, in whose service he had been, was supplemented by subscription, so that Clare gained £45 a year, a sum far beyond what he had ever earned.
 Soon, however, his income became insufficient and in 1823 he was nearly penniless.
 The Shepherd's Calendar (1827) met with little success, which was not increased by his hawking it himself.
-As he worked again in the fields his health temporarily improved; but he soon became seriously ill.
-Earl Fitzwilliam presented him with a new cottage and a piece of ground, but Clare could not settle down there.
+As he worked again in the fields, his health temporarily improved; but he soon became seriously ill.
+Earl Fitzwilliam presented him with a new cottage and a piece of ground, but Clare could not settle down.

 Clare was constantly torn between the two worlds of literary London and his often illiterate neighbours, between a need to write poetry and a need for money to feed and clothe his children.
 His health began to suffer and he had bouts of depression, which worsened after his sixth child was born in 1830 and as his poetry sold less well.
 In 1832, his friends and London patrons clubbed together to move the family to a larger cottage with a smallholding in the village of Northborough, not far from Helpston.
 However, he only felt more alienated there.

 Clare's last work, the Rural Muse (1835), was noticed favourably by Christopher North and other reviewers, but its sales were not enough to support his wife and seven children.
 Clare's mental health began to worsen.
 His alcohol consumption steadily increased along with dissatisfaction with his own identity and more erratic behaviour.
 A notable instance was his interruption of a performance of The Merchant of Venice, in which Clare verbally assaulted Shylock.
 He was becoming a burden to Patty and his family, and in July 1837, on the recommendation of his publishing friend, John Taylor, Clare went of his own volition (accompanied by a friend of Taylor's) to Dr Matthew Allen's private asylum High Beach near Loughton, in Epping Forest.
 Taylor had assured Clare that he would receive the best medical care.

 Clare was reported as being "full of many strange delusions".
 He believed himself to be a prize fighter and that he had two wives, Patty and Mary.
 He started to claim he was Lord Byron.
 Allen wrote about Clare to The Times in 1840:

-It is most singular that ever since he came... the moment he gets pen or pencil in hand he begins to write most poetical effusions.
-Yet he has never been able to obtain in conversation, nor even in writing prose, the appearance of sanity for two minutes or two lines together, and yet there is no indication of insanity in any of his poetry.